Fishing Report For Herrington Lake, KY

 Current Report: Fair

+SPRING.
 White bass tend to start their spawn run once the water temperature gets into the mid 50's.
 Reports from last year indicate that this begins as early as late March to mid April.
 The Dix River, McKecknie Creek and The Tanyard Branch are popular this time of year.
 White bass move upstream into the river area, and running creeks, and congregate for several weeks.
 This is a prime time to fill the livewells with some fat white bass.
-Swimbaits, curly-tail jigs, underspins, small crankbaits, small jerkbaits, and most any lure that looks like baitfish are catching plenty of fish.
-During Summer, Fall and Winter the white bass migrate back to the main lake areas following baitfish.
+This makes it easier to locate schools in 2 to 15 feet of water.
+Live minnows on a bobber, small swimbaits and small crankbaits all are working for white bass.
+White bass start their spawn run once the water temperature reaches the mid 50'sEarly Spring is a prime time to fill the livewells with some fat white bass.
+Spinnerbaits, curly-tail jigs, underspins, small crankbaits, small jerkbaits, and most any lure that resembles baitfish, will catch these feeding whites.
+As the water temperatures continues warming, they move out of spawning areas, into slightly deeper water.
+Look for them following schools baitfish in 10 to 20 feet deep.
+Also, watch for feeding frenzies when they chase schools of bait to the surface, and the fishing can be spectacular.

 Fish species to fish for...